CoopReflect: Towards Natural Language Communication for Cooperative Autonomous Driving via Multi-Agent Learning: Experiments

 \section{Experiments}

 This section presents an empirical evaluation of \method{} and baseline approaches across different cooperative driving scenarios.
-We investigate the following research questions: \textbf{Q1:}Can LLM agents establish collaboration through chain-of-thought reasoning without prior interactions? \textbf{Q2:} Does decentralized reflection enable LLM agents to improve their collaborative ability as they gain more interaction experiences? \textbf{Q3:} Does centralized discussion among LLM agents provide additional improvements in collaboration and communication compared to decentralized reflection? \textbf{Q4:} Can natural language communication enhance the performance and coordination of LLM agents compared to those without communication?
+We investigate the following research questions: \begin{enumerate} \item Can LLM agents establish collaboration through chain-of-thought reasoning without prior interactions?
+(The evaluated LLMs in this work can not.) \item Does decentralized reflection enable LLM agents to improve their collaborative ability as they gain more interaction experiences?
+(Yes.) \item Does centralized discussion among LLM agents provide additional improvements in collaboration and communication compared to decentralized reflection?
+(Yes.) \item Can natural language communication enhance the performance and coordination of LLM agents compared to those without communication?
+(Only if well trained.) \end{enumerate}